caretech-owl/gerd/DEV.md

 pip install uv
 ```

-Next intall the package and all dependencies with `uv sync`.
+Next install the package and all dependencies with `uv sync`.

 ```shell
 # cd <gerd_project_root>